 The message of the work

-Of even greater concern to the actor is the destroyed dwelling place for the spirits, which in ancient times resided in the forests.
-While it is important that the message of the video is clearly understood, the incorporation of humor makes it even more captivating.
+Of even greater concern to the actor is the destroyed dwelling place for the spirits, which resided in the forests in ancient times.
+While the message of the video must be clearly understood, the incorporation of humor makes it even more captivating.

 Video: Interview with Khvay Samnang, 2013